-- 2. Market rate building permit allocations be distributed, as shown in Exhibit A, with 67% of the 2011 growth in the urban portion of the unincorporated County, and 33% in the rural portion; and - 3.
-The unused 2010 market rate permit allocations be carried over but not be made available for use at this time.
+- 1. A population growth goal of 0.5% be established for 2013; and - 2.
+Market rate building permit allocations be distributed, as shown in Exhibit A, with 67% of the 2013 growth in the urban portion of the unincorporated County, and 33% in the rural portion; and - 3.
+The unused 2012 market rate permit allocations be carried over but not be made available for use at this time.

-PASSED AND ADOPTED by the Planning Commission of the County of Santa Cruz, State of California, this 27th day of October 2010, by the following vote:
+PASSED AND ADOPTED by the Planning Commission of the County of Santa Cruz, State of California, this 24th day of October 2012, by the following vote:

-NOES: ABSENT: ABSTAIN: COMMISSIONERS COMMISSIONERS COMMISSIONERS
+AYES: COMMISSION ERS

+NOES: COMMISSION ERS

+ABSENT: COMMISSION ERS

+ABSTAIN: COMMISSION ERS

 ATTEST:

 Secretary Chairperson

-APPROVED AS TO FORM: Alla Marcia
+APPROVE O AS TO FORM:

-County Counsel
+• County Counsel

-Attachment A-1: Recommended 2011 Building Permit Allocation Distribution
+Attachment A-1: Recommended 2013 Building Permit Allocation Distribution